 I lost a loved one recently and need help learning to cope.
 Where can I find a grief support group?

 We are so very sorry that you have lost a loved one and are grateful that you’ve reached out to us for resources.
 Many grief support services are offered through organizations at the community level.
-A good place to start is to contact your local NAMI Affiliate.
-To find your nearest NAMI Affiliate, click on your state through the Find Your Local NAMI menu.
+A good place to start is to contact your local NAMI Affiliate, which you can find by clicking on your state through the Find Your Local NAMI menu.
 Additionally, you may find the following resources to be of help:

 In-person support groups